 When everyone went home, and we were all alone, we discovered that we were both grieving so differently.
 I was usually the strong one, let’s get things done, kind of person, but when Meg died, I shut down – completely!
 Keith, on the other hand, who was usually the more reflective one, and could sit quietly for long periods of time, he was almost manic, in everything he did.
 He was so hyper it was virtually dizzying!
 Everyone tended to gravitate toward me because I was the mother, and the “public” opinion was that he is strong, he can handle it!
 Sadly the dads are in as much pain, in fact, we were both drowning!
 No one within our immediate family or friends had lost a child, we were at a place no one could relate to, no one could fathom, no one ever wanted to be!
 And worst of all No One could really understand, they tried, but we were alone in this!!

 One day I was so depressed, I could barely put one foot in front of me, I was driving my car and came to an intersection where the light was red, with no car in front of me!
-As I approached, I had more than a split second to decide that the truck that would be barrelling through the intersection, about the same time I get to it, would help me to end it all in one clean fashion!
+As I approached, I had more than a split second to decide that the 18-wheeler that would be barreling through the intersection, about the same time I get to it, would help me to end it all in one clean fashion!
 However, at that moment, I only thought of Keith, and I knew that it would absolutely devastate him if he had lost me too!
 So, I put my brakes on and stopped at the light!
 I decided I would never tell him!

 Since neither of us knew how to deal with this overwhelming grief, I thought we should go to a Parent Bereavement Support Group.
 Keith did not want to go, but I asked him, and he came only for me!
 When we got there, the room was full of people mostly women.
 We sat around a table, and each of the parents told their heartbreaking stories.
 When they got to us, I told our story about Megan’s life.
 The woman next to me had also lost a daughter at 33 years old about two years prior.
 She proceeded to tell us that she loved her daughter longer and that her grief was worse since I only had my daughter for only 19 months and 27 days!
 I couldn’t believe that this is what she was saying.
 How can your grief be more significant than mine!
 I started to argue with her, and I was getting so mad, that was when Keith got up and said, let’s go – we never went back again!!!!